brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* Fix: Container - Resolved an issue in which the flex properties would not work as intended in the frontend for the Image and Heading blocks in nested Containers.
 * Fix: Modal - Resolved an issue in which the Modal would not open in Astra's quick-view popup for WooCommerce products.
 * Fix: Separator - Resolved an edge-case issue in which the responsive alignment would not work as intended.